 I like to use the example of a terrified rabbit, who is frozen in place the moment it sees a nearby predator.
 This is a really useful response that the nervous system came up with for when we need to stay motionless but still alert.
 It allows the rabbit to avoid attracting the attention of the predator, while still being ready to run or fight if it needs to.
 But as humans in the modern age, sometimes we can go into this response at times when it isn’t really necessary.

 In its more mild form, this can look like what some people call “functional freeze”.
-Here we can have signs and symptoms from both the yellow zone and the red zone - we can feel a sense of stuckness and immobility, while at the same time we also feel a sense of urgency to do more.
-This can keep us in an extended state of stress, where we want to act on our impulses or goals yet at the same time we procrastinate and feel unable to take a step forward.
+Here we can have signs and symptoms from both the yellow zone and the red zone - we can feel a sense of stuckness and immobility, while at the same time we also feel a sense of anxiety and urgency to do more.
+This can keep us in an extended state of stress, where we want to act on our goals yet at the same time we procrastinate and feel unable to take a step forward.

 In its more extreme form, a freeze response can look like panic.

 Panic attacks occur when the nervous system becomes triggered into an extreme danger response.
 A part of the brain known as the “amygdala”, which is in charge of activating our fight/flight response, goes into overdrive and our body becomes flooded with adrenaline, which can make our heart beat faster and our breathing become more shallow or hard to do.
 At the same time, our freeze response shuts down our ability to act, and so we can feel paralysed or helpless.

 This experience can feel really intense and overwhelming, and it often comes on really suddenly and seemingly “out of the blue”, even when there’s no apparent danger in sight.